glennadjrussell/sarif-results/README.md

-# format-json docker action
+# scan-results docker action

-Takes a JSON input and outputs an HTML formatted representation of that JSON.
+Takes a JSON input of Snyk scan results and outputs a markdown formatted representation of that JSON.

 ## Inputs